Learning from True-False Labels via Multi-modal Prompt Retrieving: Method

 where $\lambda \in [0,1]$ is a conditional probability hyperparameter that allows our model to simultaneously leverage the knowledge from VLMs and the learned model to enhance the performance of classification.

 The conditional probability distribution ${p}(y=i|\bar{y}=j, s=0, x)$ can be estimated as $\hat{p}(y=i|\bar{y}=j, s=0, x)$.
-Then we can calculate the empirical risk-consistent cross-entropy loss based on the $\hat{p}(y=i|\bar{y}=j, s=0, x)$, to optimize both the linear classifier and the convolutional-based prompt network. \paragraph*{Loss functions.} Many loss functions satisfy our method, such as logistic loss $\mathcal{L}(f(x),y)= \log(1+e^{-yf(x)})$, MSE loss $\mathcal{L}(f(x),y)= (y-f(x))^2$, etc. In our experiments, we utilize the widely used cross-entropy loss function in multi-class classification $\mathcal{L}(f(x),y)= - y \log(f(x))$. \paragraph*{Model.} We utilize ViT-L/14-based CLIP\cite{CLIP}, initialized with its published pre-trained weights, for image and text feature extraction, and employ a linear classifier for multi-class classification.
-The convolutional-based prompt network consists of four convolutional layers (The specific model architecture is given in the Appendix \ref{A1}). \paragraph*{Algorithm.} To provide a comprehensive understanding of the proposed method, Algorithm \ref{alg:1} in the Appendix \ref{algorithm} illustrates the overall algorithmic procedure.
-To ensure stable optimization of the parameters in the convolutional-based prompt network, we introduce a hyperparameter $m$ to control the process.
+Then we can calculate the empirical risk-consistent cross-entropy loss based on the $\hat{p}(y=i|\bar{y}=j, s=0, x)$, to optimize both the linear classifier and the convolutional-based prompt network. \paragraph*{Model \& Algorithm.} The convolutional-based prompt network comprises four convolutional layers (model architecture in Appendix \ref{A1}).
+For a comprehensive understanding, Algorithm \ref{alg:1} in Appendix \ref{algorithm} outlines the overall procedure.